joshualevy2/rpggen/README.md

 pip install jsoncomment
 ```

 Testing is done with unittest.
+(Right now, this is windows specific.):

+   cd tests
+   ./testall

 # Running Rpggen Programs